 - Play-Based: These interactive, hands-on activities are built to engage little minds, use multiple senses, and make learning ridiculously fun.

-Use flower and bee buttons or colored pom poms to show the addition problem.
-Place the correct number for the sum of the equation.
+Use white & brown cubes or pom poms to solve the addition problem.
+Place the correct magnet number or write the number for the answer.